How to Fight Post-Holidays Blues

 Unfortunately, my least favorite day of the year is the day after Christmas.
 It's over.
 The magic is gone.
 Even the promise of New Year I find depressing.
 But I know this about myself, and over the years I've established some ground rules for fighting off post-holiday depression.

 Now, if I ever won the lottery (or wrote a bestselling novel!)
 I'd book a wonderful trip to a new, exciting place every year leaving, sailing, launching, rowing, whatever, on December 26.
-But until my numbers hit or the book starts selling, I'm left with only the self-help techniques I've come up with myself.
+But until my numbers hit or the books start selling in greater numbers, I'm left with only the self-help techniques I've come up with myself.

 Number Two: When I'm pulling out the wreaths and nativities and candles to decorate for the season, I try to put every day items away to make room for the decorations.
 Then, when I'm putting Christmas back in the closet for another 11 months, I have things to return to their place so the house doesn't look so empty.